 Can Someone Press Charges Without Proof?
 What Happens When Someone Presses Charges Against You?

-Anyone who has wondered “Can someone press charges without proof?” may also be wondering what happens when someone presses charges against you.
+Anyone who has wondered “Can someone press charges without proof?” may also be wondering what happens when someone files charges against you.
 Although individuals themselves cannot typically press charges, they can file a complaint or make a report to the police.
 If someone gives a report to the police, they will be asked to provide details and information related to the alleged crime and offer any evidence they have to implicate the accused person.

 The police officer then reviews the report and decides if there is sufficient information to proceed with a criminal investigation.
 If the officer determines that an investigation is warranted, they will proceed to collect evidence by any legal means necessary.